Bira/octopus-carnival/_drafts/wir-mm-4e-gargoyle.md

 Nevertheless, they can form cooperative relationships with other earth creatures, and are sometimes employed by evil summoners or demon cultitsts who bind them with magic.
-Gargoyles aren't demons by they look demonic enough and are easier to bind!
+Gargoyles aren't demons, but they look demonic enough and are easier to bind!

 The Monster Vault makes an interesting inversion by saying that in the world of